Thesis on Governance of Renewable Energy in Sub-Saharan Africa: Research Visit of Simon Pfluger (TUM Masters Student) to the KNUST SEED Center

 Read more on our partners' website here.

 Apply Now to Join Global Entrepreneurship Summer School for an Impact Journey

 Are you interested in joining an interdisciplinary program and taking part on an impactful journey around circular systems?
 Then Apply until May 20th for the Global Entrepreneurship Summer School, offered by the Social Entrepreneurship Akademie!

 The Social Entrepreneurship Akademie is looking for top students from all over the world for the Global Entrepreneurship Summer School (GESS)!
 In the virtual 5-day program, they will accompany 50 selected students from different disciplines on their very personal "Impact Journey".
 Together, they develop innovative solutions in the field of "circular systems" and use entrepreneurial resources to help master climate change.
 The virtual and global program will take place from September 7th to September 11th, 2021.
+APPLY NOW!

 10 August 2020

 Conducting field research in methodologically challenging settings virtual workshop